triadyoss/java-automation/README.md

+# Triady Java Automation

+Never have a developer portal out-of-date again!

-# How to use Java Generator
+# How to use

 Import dependency to your maven pom
 ```xml